Snooker news - 'There's something seriously wrong' - O'Sullivan and White blast Lisowski collapse

 Jack Lisowski went 2-0 up against Kyren Wilson in the Dafabet Masters as the two battled it out for a quarter-final place - and then lost six on the bounce to crash out of the tournament.

 The pivotal point came in the fourth frame, when he missed a shot at the pink which would have given him a 3-1 lead.
-Wilson promptly potted it, followed by the black, to halve the deficit - and ultimately get himself back in the match.
+Wilson promptly potted it, followed by the black, to draw level - and ultimately get himself back in the match.

 WHAT DID THEY SAY ABOUT LISOWSKI?